Zararthustra/sorting_algorithms/README.md

 # sorting_algorithms

-# Function
+## Function

-Bubble sort : Function that sorts an array of integers in ascending order using the Bubble sort algorithm.
+*Bubble sort* : Simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+The pass through the list is repeated until the list is sorted.

 Insertion sort : Function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm.